The Original Hybrid

 To get blood stains out of your mattress, first dab at the stain with a little cold water.
 Be careful not to soak the mattress and don't rub the stain as this could spread the blood further.

 You might find this technique to be surprisingly effective, especially if the stain is recent, but if not, try adding a little baking soda to the water.
 Apply to the stain, leave it for 30 minutes, and then dab with clean water and leave to dry.

 If the stain is still there after the mattress has dried, try following the steps below for removing urine.

-For food and drink stains, such as tea and coffee, your best bet is to try the baking soda and cold water mix mentioned above.
+For food and drink stains such as tea and coffee, your best bet is to try the baking soda and cold water mix mentioned above.
 For bodily fluids and sweat stains, try using diluted washing-up liquid.
-If in any doubt, though, contact the manufacturer to find out if they have any specific advice.
+If in any doubt, though, contact the manufacturer to find out if it has any specific advice.

 Regardless of how comfortable your mattress is, you're unlikely to get a good night's sleep if you're unable to escape an unpleasant smell when you put your head down.

 There are two reasons your mattress might smell.
 The first is because it's new.
 It's not uncommon for mattresses made with synthetic materials such as memory foam to have a strong chemical smell when you first unpack them.
 But even if your mattress isn't synthetic, you might find that it smells a bit when new as a result of the flame-retardant chemicals that manufacturers are required to apply by law.

 17% of members clean their mattress once every six months.

 The smell should disperse gradually, but you can speed up the process by leaving it near an open window to air.
 Or, if the smell is especially strong, you can try airing the mattress outside if you have a patio and the weather is good.